OBenner/data-engineering-interview-questions/hadoop.md

 [Table of Contents](#HADOOP)

-##  Can Reducer Talk With Each Other?
+##  Can Reducer talk with each other?
 No, Reducer runs in isolation.

 [Table of Contents](#HADOOP)

-##  Where The Mapper's Intermediate Data Will Be Stored?
+##  Where the Mapper's intermediate data will be stored?
 The mapper output (intermediate data) is stored on the Local file system (NOT HDFS) of each individual mapper nodes.
 This is typically a temporary directory location which can be setup in config by the Hadoop administrator.
 The intermediate data is cleaned up after the Hadoop Job completes.

 [Table of Contents](#HADOOP)

-##  What Is The Hadoop Mapreduce Api Contract For A Key And Value Class?
+##  What is the Hadoop Mapreduce api contract for a Key and Value Class?
 The Key must implement the org.apache.hadoop.io.WritableComparable interface.
     The value must implement the org.apache.hadoop.io.Writable interface.

 [Table of Contents](#HADOOP)

-##  What Is A Identitymapper And Identityreducer In Mapreduce?
+##  What is a IdentityMapper and IdentityReducer in Mapreduce?
 + org.apache.hadoop.mapred.lib.IdentityMapper: Implements the identity function, mapping inputs directly to outputs.
 If MapReduce programmer does not set the Mapper Class using JobConf.setMapperClass then IdentityMapper.class is used as a default value.
 + org.apache.hadoop.mapred.lib.IdentityReducer : Performs no reduction, writing all input values directly to the output.
 If MapReduce programmer does not set the Reducer Class using JobConf.setReducerClass then IdentityReducer.class is used as a default value.

 [Table of Contents](#HADOOP)

-##  What Is The Meaning Of Speculative Execution In Hadoop?
+##  What is the meaning of Speculative Execution in Hadoop?
 Speculative execution is a way of coping with individual Machine performance.
 In large clusters where hundreds or thousands of machines are involved there may be machines which are not performing as fast as others.
     This may result in delays in a full job due to only one machine not performaing well.
 To avoid this, speculative execution in hadoop can run multiple copies of same map or reduce task on different slave nodes.
 The results from first node to finish are used.

 [Table of Contents](#HADOOP)

-## How Hdfs Is Different From Traditional File Systems?
+## How Hdfs is different from traditional File Systems?
 HDFS, the Hadoop Distributed File System, is responsible for storing huge data on the cluster.
 This is a distributed file system designed to run on commodity hardware.
     It has many similarities with existing distributed file systems.
 However, the differences from other distributed file systems are significant.
     HDFS is highly fault-tolerant and is designed to be deployed on low-cost hardware.